TraffLab Post-doctoral Fellow

 Jon Davies, Criminological Reflections on the Regulation and Governance of Labour Exploitation, Trends Organ Crime (2019).

 [Full text, available at SSRN: https://ssrn.com/abstract=3665226] The final publication is available at: https://link.springer.com/article/10.1007/s12117-019-09370-x

 Jon Davies, Labour Exploitation and Work-Based Harm (book review) Criminal Law and Criminal Justice Books (forthcoming, 2019).

 Jon Davies and Nicholas Lord, A Handbook of Food Crime: Immoral and Illegal Practices in the Food Industry and What to Do about Them (book review), Criminal Law and Criminal Justice Books (forthcoming, 2019).

 Natalia Ollus and Jon Davies, Labour Exploitation and Human Trafficking as Corporate Crime, Supply Chain Activities in Food Production and Cleaning Services, Crime, Law and Social Change (forthcoming, 2019).

-Jon Davies, Corporate Harm and Embedded Labour Exploitation in Food Supply Networks, European Journal of Criminology (12 September, 2019).
-[Full text] The final published version of this article is available here.
+Jon Davies, Corporate Harm and Embedded Labour Exploitation in Food Supply Networks, European Journal of Criminology (September 12, 2019).
+[Full text],available at SSRN: https://ssrn.com/abstract=3665219 The final published version of this article is available here.